A DEEP DIVE INTO PPC AUDITS-INCOVER HIDDEN GEMS

 3. STOP UNDERPERFORMING ADS

 If some keywords or ads are not doing well, stop them.
 It is pointless to spend money on ads that are not converting.
-Sticking to the ads and keywords that perform can help you utilize your budget better.
+Sticking to the ads and keywords that perform can help you better utilise your budget.

 4. ANALYSE AND TUNE CAMPAIGNS REGULARY

 Monitor your campaigns and adjust as needed.
-Refining your keywords, adjusting your bidding strategy, or tweaking your ad copy are all examples of things you can do to keep improving your ads constantly, which can enhance ad spend efficiency.
+Refining your keywords, adjusting your bidding strategy, or tweaking your ad copy are all ways you can continually improve your ads, enhancing ad spend efficiency.

 PPC AUDIT CHECKLIST FOR SMALL BUSINESSES

-Small businesses have limited budgets, so it’s essential to optimize each dollar spent on PPC to get the most impact.
+Small businesses have limited budgets, so it’s essential to optimise each dollar spent on PPC to maximise impact.
 Here’s an easy PPC audit checklist for small businesses:

-- Review Campaign Structure: Ensure campaigns are organized and targeted effectively.
+- Review Campaign Structure: Ensure campaigns are organised and targeted effectively.

 - Evaluate Keywords: Focus on high-performing keywords and remove underperforming ones.

-- Optimize Ad Copy: A/B test different versions of your ad copy.
+- Optimise Ad Copy: A/B test different versions of your ad copy.

-- Check Conversion Tracking: Ensure that your conversions are being tracked accurately.
+- Check Conversion Tracking: Ensure your conversions are accurately tracked.

 - Examine Bid Strategy: Ensure you’re using the right bidding strategy for your goals.

-- Optimize Landing Pages: Make sure your landing pages are fast, relevant, and optimized for mobile.
+- Optimise Landing Pages: Ensure your landing pages are fast, relevant, and mobile-optimised.

 FREQUESNTLY ASKED QUESTIONS (FAQ)

-- How do I know how often to run a PPC audit?
+- How often should I run a PPC audit?

-You should ideally do a PPC audit every three to six months.
-But in case your campaigns are big or complicated, you might need to do the audit more frequently.
+Ideally, you should conduct a PPC audit every 3 to 6 months.
+But if your campaigns are large or complex, you might need to perform the audit more frequently.

-- Can I minimize ad spend wastage on Google Ads?
+- Can I minimise ad spend wastage on Google Ads?

-To minimize ad spend wastage, target the right audience, employ the use of negative keywords, and tailor your bidding strategy.
-Pause ads that are not performing well and optimize the ad schedule to ensure efficient use of your budget.
+To minimise ad spend waste, target the right audience, use negative keywords, and tailor your bidding strategy.
+Pause ads that are not performing well and optimise the ad schedule to ensure efficient use of your budget.

 CALL TO ACTION (CTA)